by Casey Quinn

 Make Your Own Bread

 Starting in the mid 1950s, chemicals, such as hydrogenated oils and artificial preservatives, were introduced to the bread-making process.
 Also, have you noticed the cost of bread rising in the last few years?
-In some places, consumers are paying 50 cents to $1 more than they did even one year ago.
 Making your own bread does not have to be a time-consuming chore.
 If that is your concern, get a bread maker.
-All you need to do is plug in the ingredients, start it up, come back in three hours, and enjoy a great tasting loaf of bread.
+All you need to do is put in the ingredients, start it up, come back in three hours, and enjoy a great tasting loaf of bread.
 There are no chemicals, and it's cheaper and leaves your house smelling like a bakery.

 Start a Garden